ScH88/ZendDemo/README.md

 RewriteEngine On

-# The following rule tells Apache that if the requested filename
-# exists, simply serve it.

-#Ensure the request is a regular file with size greater than 0
 RewriteCond %{REQUEST_FILENAME} -s [OR]
 #Ensure that the request is to a file that is a symlink
 RewriteCond %{REQUEST_FILENAME} -l [OR]